Remedies

 12. Maca tea

 An established herbal remedy, Maca, also known as Peruvian ginseng, may be beneficial for fertility.
+As Marie Reilly, medical herbalist, writes in Herbal Medicine and Reproductive Health:

 "Lepidium meyenii (maca) can also help to improve ovarian function in women with premature ovarian insufficiency. "